wangzichenbioinformatics/princurve/README.md

 [![Downloads](https://pepy.tech/badge/prinpy)](https://pepy.tech/project/prinpy)
-# prinPy
+# princurve
-`pip install prinpy`<br>
+`pip install princurve`<br>
 <br>
 Inspired by [this R package](https://github.com/rcannood/princurve), prinPy brings principal curves to Python.

-## What prinPy does
+## What  princurve does
-PrinPy has local and global algorithms for computing principal curves.
+ princurve has local and global algorithms for computing principal curves.

 ## What is a Principal Curve?
 A principal curve is a smooth n-dimensional curve that passes through the middle of a dataset.
 Principal curves are a dimensionality reduction tool analogous to a nonlinear principal component.
 PCs have uses in GPS data, image recognition, bioinformatics, and so much more.